AllanWang/KAU/README.md

 # Submodules
 > Linked to their respective docs.<br/>
 > Included dependencies are only those with exposed APIs; see [new dependency configurations](https://developer.android.com/studio/build/gradle-plugin-3-0-0-migration.html#new_configurations).<br/>
-> Implemented dependencies are wrapped in parentheses.
+> Implemented external dependencies are wrapped in parentheses.
-> All submodule dependencies are implemented, with the exception of `core` in `core-ui`.
+> All KAU submodule dependencies are implemented, with the exception of `core` in `core-ui`.
 This means that you'll need to explicitly include each submodule you'd like to use, even if another declared submodule depends on it.

 ## [Core](core#readme)